 Nonprofit Net Assets: What They Are and Why They Matter

-One key indicator of your nonprofit’s financial health is its net assets.
-While the basic calculation to determine where your organization stands with its net assets is fairly straightforward, there are some complexities to be aware of in their analysis and application.
+Nonprofit net assets are a key indicator of financial health.
+However, there are some complexities to be aware of in their analysis and application.
 In this guide, we’ll break down everything you need to know about nonprofit net assets, including:

 What Are Nonprofit Net Assets?

-operations and mission-related activities.
-They include both monetary resources like cash and investments as well as assets that aren’t monetary but still have financial value for your organization, such as property and equipment.
+Nonprofit net assets are the financial resources your organization has available to fund its operations and mission-related activities.
+They include both monetary resources (e.g., cash and investments), as well as non-monetary assets that still have financial value for your organization (e.g., property and equipment).

-The difference between your nonprofit’s assets and its net assets is that the term “assets” simply refers to everything your organization owns or controls, while net assets also take into account your liabilities to show what your organization is actually worth.
+The difference between your nonprofit’s assets and its net assets is that the term “assets” simply refers to everything your organization owns or controls, while “net assets” also takes into account your liabilities to show what your organization is actually worth.
 Anything your nonprofit owes—debt, payables, deferred revenue, etc.—is considered a liability.

 Besides the terminology, a key difference between for-profit organizations’ equity and nonprofit net assets is that not all nonprofit net assets should be categorized the same way.
-In the system of fund accounting that nonprofits use, some funding has specific requirements for how you can use it.
-These restrictions need to be reflected in the way your organization reports its net assets to remain accountable to the donors who imposed those funding restrictions.
+In the system of fund accounting that nonprofits use, some funding has specific requirements for how it can be used.
+Your organization should reflect these restrictions in the way it reports its net assets to remain accountable to the donors who imposed those funding restrictions.

 Let’s look at the three types of nonprofit net assets—unrestricted, permanently restricted, and temporarily restricted—in more detail.